-Despite awareness regarding obesity in society, many individuals face the wrath of body-shaming stereotypes.
-For instance, obese people are often considered ‘lazy’ with ‘poor self-control, low self-esteem, and lack of discipline’.
+Despite increasing awareness regarding obesity in society, many individuals face the wrath of body-shaming stereotypes.
+For instance, obese people are often considered “lazy” with “poor self-control,” “low self-esteem,” and a lack of discipline.
 Instead of treating obesity as an illness, people with obesity are victims of self-blame and peer pressure.

 Body dysmorphia is the heightened perception about one’s body image which causes a person to focus on their body’s flaws instead of accepting them as they are.
 The pressure caused by European beauty standards might have a role to play in creating detrimental body issues in people with an insecure complex.